Micha-L-Davis/data-structures-and-algorithms/javascript/trees/README.md

 * `preOrderToArray` - arguments: none, returns: an array of tree values in pre-order.
 * `inOrderToArray` - arguments: none, returns: an array of tree values in order.
 * `postOrderToArray` - arguments: none, returns: an array of tree values in post-order.
+* `getMaxValue` - arguments: none, returns: the value of the highest number in the tree.
 * `contains` - (binary search tree only) arguments: a value to search for, returns: true if value present.
 * `add` - (binary search tree only) arguments: a value to insert, returns: undefined.